cycle/docs/advanced/declaration.md

 $schema->index(['name', 'email'])->unique(false);
 ```

 > Attention, you can not add indexes to text or binary columns.
 You have to remember about limitations current DBMS applies to its indexes.
-For example, you can not create unique index for the non-empty table with invalid (from the standpoint of the index) data.
+For example, you can not create a unique index for the non-empty table with invalid (from the standpoint of the index) data.
 Some databases also have a maximum index size and etc.

 ## Foreign Keys
 You can link tables together by using FKs: